 World War II was a war that spanned from 1939 to 1945.
 More than 100 million people from over 30 nations participated in the war.
-During World War II, most of the nations of the world were divided between two different military alliances known as the Axis and the Allies.
+During World War II, most of the world's nations were divided between two different military alliances known as the Axis and the Allies.

 One of the things that stands out most about this war is the number of casualties.
-Millions of civilians and members of the military were killed in this war, which is the deadliest global war in history.
+Millions of civilians and military members were killed in this war, which is the deadliest global war in history.

 Surprisingly, more civilians died as a result of the war.
-In fact, more than twice as many civilians died as members of the military.
+More than twice as many civilians died as members of the military.
 It's estimated that as many as 55 million civilians died during World War II, while military deaths are estimated to be as high as 25 million.
-While most people died as a direct result of the war, there were also millions of deaths caused by disease and famine from WWII.
+While most people died as a direct result of the war, millions of deaths were caused by disease and famine from WWII.

 China also saw a large number of casualties because of its involvement in the war.
-As many as 20 million people died in China, including up to 3.75 million military deaths and as many as 18.19 million civilian deaths.
+As many as 20 million people died in China, including up to 3.75 million military deaths and 18.19 million civilian deaths.